Desk-Net can interact with other systems in a variety of ways.

 The XML files preferably adhere to the EventsML G2 standard.
-However, in cooperation with the Desk-Net developer team custom formats can be imported as well.
+However, in coordination with the Desk-Net developer team, custom formats can be imported as well.

-Inserting/importing event data via an ics file is currently not possible.
+Inserting and importing event data via an ics file is currently not possible.
 If this feature is important to you, please contact us at firstname.lastname@example.org to discuss.

-Often a story is based on an email that has been received by the newsroom / editorial department.
+Often a story is based on an email that has been received by the newsroom or editorial department.

-As a developer you might be interested in the possibility to send emails to Desk-Net and have them automatically converted into calendar events, see "Automatic import into a Calendar".
+If you want your team to be able to send emails to Desk-Net to have them automatically converted into calendar events, see "Automatic import into a Calendar".